gitxandert/ml-audio-feature-extractor/README.md

 ![GMM + BIC plot](media/cluster_plot.png)

 Users can force clustering for more densely-populated sets of audio files.
 The plot below shows how 100 speech files were forced into 12 distinct clusters.
+(The clusters have been reduced from a 10-dimensional space to 3D.)

 ![Forced clustering plot](media/forced_clustering.png)